Philanthropy is about empathy

 Cuts to a wide range of services across Birmingham including arts and culture are based on "imagined data", it has been claimed.

-The Guardian reports that sources inside the Labour-led council said the local authority’s finances were in disarray as a result of a faulty IT system rollout and a £760m equal pay liability bill, which led it to effectively declare bankruptcy, could be hugely overstated.
+According to The Guardian, sources inside the Labour-led council said the local authority’s finances were in disarray as a result of a faulty IT system rollout and a £760m equal pay liability bill, which led it to effectively declare bankruptcy, and could be hugely overstated.

 “And this figure is ruining this city.
 We’re going to see the real basic infrastructure of the city, things like libraries, closed and sold off, and when they’re gone they can’t be replicated.
 I’m seeing the heart ripped out of my city.”